Is Adobe Acrobat Redaction Safe? Real Failures Examined

 - Embedded file information

 For legal professionals, this metadata can expose attorney-client privilege information or reveal work product.
+A document anonymized for court filing might still carry the preparing attorney's name in the Author field.
 For healthcare organizations, it might contain protected health information (PHI) that violates HIPAA requirements.
+A patient name in the Subject field, for instance, survives body-text redaction entirely.

 Embedded content